muirenn/candle_flame_3d/README.md

 ```

 ### Visualization
 The fluid simulation is visualized using a volumetric ray tracer in Blender.
-The solver outputs density and velocity fields, which are then rendered to produce realistic visualizations of fluid dynamics.
+The solver outputs density field, which is then assigned colours and rendered to produce realistic visualizations of fluid dynamics.

 ### Dependencies
 - C++ compiler